AARTA - Akita Advocates Relocation Team Arizona

 AARTA cannot name names for libel/slander reasons (some of these "breeder' websites go so far as to talk of their lawyers & pending lawsuits), but WE CAN and WILL tell you a simple "yes I'd go there" or "no I'd pass on them" if you do ask about someone specific.
 We can also provide testimonials from very unhappy puppy buyers who are taking legal actions against unethical "breeders" so you can avoid them specifically, if you want more information.

-We save about 98% of the orphans in our care from the local shelters -- Maricopa County and Pima County, the Yuma and Arizona Humane Societies -- and all of them EUTHANIZE unwanted ANIMALS.
+We save the majority of the orphans in our care from the local shelters -- Maricopa, Pinal and Pima County shelters, the Yuma and Arizona Humane Societies -- and all of them EUTHANIZE UNWANTED ANIMALS.
 Roughly half are from Hunte Corp (puppymill distributor to the pet stores) and the rest are from local, unscrupulous breeders (sadly, there are many) who don't care about where their puppies go once they're paid for.
 We've seen dogs and then seen their cousins a year later... in the shelter, even as puppies... we've seen the telltale bent ears, extra sets of teeth, no socialization, etc. It is very sad.

-AARTA's goal, is to eliminate homeless pets, Akitas first & foremost, by ensuring they go to forever homes first (by directing people to breeders with scruples rather than intact dogs & greed) and by helping people work out ways to keep their dogs when issues do arise.
+AARTA's goal, is to eliminate homeless pets, Akitas first & foremost, by ensuring they go to forever homes first (by directing people to breeders with ethical practices (rather than intact dogs & greed) and by helping people work out ways to keep their dogs when issues do arise.
 We agree that there are times when failing health or a catastrophe necessitates the need to rehome an animal, but not at the insane rates we see year after year.

 We are making a dent, and we want our impact to continue to increase by helping as many Akitas as possible.
 There's a lot of heartbreak in rescue, and the ones that are so preventable come from lousy breeders placing inappropriately.
 A good breeder knows their lines, can see tendencies towards personalities (still no guarantee but it helps) and will usually not place same sex together in a home, and with any resident dogs will do an extremely careful scrutiny of the dynamics of your current pack.